phetsims/phet-info/doc/new-dev-onboarding.md

 In your first few days there are many configuration and setups steps that need to be completed in order to become a CU and PhET employee.
 Check-in with the PhET Business Manager for a complete list of HR needs.
 The list below is not comprehensive and is specific towards a PhET Developer's needs.

 - Get a CU Email account and identikey.
-- Set up a Github Account with access to the phetsims organization.
+- Set up a Github Account with access to the phetsims organization (you should receive an invite to join).
-- Ask the Business Manager to add you to the SIMS_DEV development team on Github.
-This will allow you to push code to sim repos.
+- Ask the Business Manager to add you to the SIMS_DEV and BROWSER_SIDE_COMMON_CODE development teams on Github.
+This will allow you to push code to sim repos and common code repos.
-- Set up a Slack account and join the phetsims workspace.
+- Set up a Slack account and join the phetsims workspace (you should receive an invite to join).
 From here, join the #general, #dev-public, #developer, and #continuous-testing channel.
    - Be sure to set notifications in #continuous-testing to "All messages".
 Also, check with your mentor about any other relevant channels to join.
    - If you're not familiar with Slack, check out some [tutorials](https://slack.com/help/categories/360000049063) on how to use it.